francois-durand/my_toy_package/README.rst

   #.
 Install Ruby (https://rubyinstaller.org/ ).
   #.
 Run PyCharm as Administrator.
   #.
 In PyCharm terminal, do: ``gem install -V travis --no-rdoc --no-ri``.
-It is does not work, restart your computer
+If it does not work, restart your computer
      and try again.

 * Under Debian, run as root::